Yiddish and Ladino Folksongs: Are they Jewish?

 ♦ Bessarabian folksinger Arkady Gendler) sings a different version: Vos ken vaksn on regn? - Hor ken vaksn on regn.
 [What can grow without rain? - Hair can grown without rain].

-Which attempt makes most sense to you?
+What do you think?
+Do the lyrics of "Tum Balalayka" make sense?
+Which version makes most sense to you?
 Take your pick!

 Unless we have evidence of the exact origins of the song, it's impossible to tell exactly where it comes from.
 Here are a couple of amusing anecdotes related to "the origins" of Tum balalayka, reported on the Mendele Discussion List: